Custom Map Canvas Overlays and Rendering in PyQGIS

 return rect.adjusted(-4, -4, 4, 4)

-Attach your item to the canvas and manage its lifecycle.
-QGIS does not automatically garbage-collect canvas items, so explicit cleanup is mandatory to prevent memory leaks and orphaned graphics.
+Attach your item to the canvas and manage its lifecycle carefully.
+QGIS does not automatically garbage-collect canvas items.
+Without explicit cleanup you will leak Qt objects, leave orphaned graphics on screen, and experience segmentation faults when the plugin is reloaded.

 python